Riggd/portfolio/src/projects/Wellkind.md

 <section>

 ## Outcomes
-Over the course of 6 months, we delivered a mobile application and partened with EIG to ensure the designs were translated into a fully functional mobile application that could be delivered to VMS BioMarketing.
+Over the course of 6 months, we delivered a mobile application and partnered with EIG to ensure the designs were translated into a fully functional mobile application that could be delivered to VMS BioMarketing.
 I was in charge of all product design decisions and received support from the brand & motion designers on the project who provided a brand guide with usage guidelines for newly created assets.

 The true impact of our work on Wellkind will begin in 2023 as VMS BioMarketing expects to engage over 25,000 unique patients throughout 2023.

->“Bringing Wellkind to market is another monumental step towards providing the biopharma industry a differentiated way to engage with patients and medication adherence,” said Mike Young, CTO.
+>“Bringing Wellkind to market is another monumental step towards providing the bio-pharma industry a differentiated way to engage with patients and medication adherence,” said Mike Young, CTO.
 “Wellkind is a patient’s one-stop shop, delivering an experience that is personalized to each patient.”

 The Wellkind app was selected to be featured in the [2022 Innovation Issue for PM360](https://www.pm360online.com/pm360-2022-innovative-product-wellkind-from-vms-biomarketing/) in the product category, a pharma trade publication that highlights the latest and biggest innovations across marketing, commercialization, R&D and more.
 </section>